 A summary of the more significant rights is set out below.
-This summary is not exhaustive nor does it constitute a definitive statement of the rights and liabilities of the Shareholders.
+This summary is not exhaustive nor does it constitute a definitive statement of the rights and liabilities of the Shareholders of the Company.
 To obtain a more definitive understanding and statement, persons should seek legal advice.